 Lila Shaw Girvin passed away at home on Thursday afternoon, January 9th, 2025, surrounded by her loving family.
 She is survived by her sons Tim, Rob (Lori) and Jon, grandchildren Madeleine, Gabrielle, Kellen, Logan, and great grandchildren Isaiah and Ellis.

-A Celebration of Life will be held this spring at the Unitarian Universalist Church in Spokane.
 Memorial contributions can be made to the memorial fund, MatthewGirvin.org, any arts organization, or SravastiAbbey.org